-There is no doubt that COVID-19 has impacted our world in many different ways.
-However, the pandemic changed the workforce forever.
-Besides, it created many new opportunities, especially for the digital nomad.
+There is no doubt that COVID-19 changed our world forever in many different ways.
+Despite the hardships, the pandemic made everyone re-examine the workforce.
+We tried out new and preferable work situations.

 How long can I stay in France as a digital nomad?